Boom Boom (Rye Rye song)

 "Boom Boom" is a song by American recording artist, Rye Rye.
 It serves as the fourth single from her debut album, Go!
 Pop!
 Bang!.
 It was released to iTunes via Interscope Records on March 6, 2012.
 The chorus is a cover of "Boom, Boom, Boom, Boom" by Vengaboys.
 A music video, incorporating video game motifs, was released on March 22, 2012.

 The song was received well by reviewers, who compared the music video and lyrics to the works of Usher and Nicki Minaj.
 Shortly after its release, the song peaked at number 8 on Billboard's Hot Dance Club Songs chart.

 Composition

 "Boom Boom" is a bubblegum pop, electro-hop, and electropop song that employs pop hooks.
-The chorus samples a riff from the Hi-NRG song "Boom, Boom, Boom, Boom" by Vengaboys.
+The chorus samples a riff from the Eurodance song "Boom, Boom, Boom, Boom" by Vengaboys.